splitwise/super_diff/README.md

     complex_data_structure.should == another_complex_data_structure

-Now, RSpec (at least RSpec 2) *does* give you a difference between the two data structures, but all it really does is call `complex_data_structure.pretty_inspect` and `another_complex_data_structure.pretty_inspect` and then run the two strings through the unified diff tool that's ordinarily used to find the difference between two text files.
-It's not a bad solution, but it could be more helpful.
-So I set out to make this better.
+Now, RSpec (at least RSpec 2) *does* give you a difference between the two data structures, but all it really does is call `complex_data_structure.pretty_inspect` and `another_complex_data_structure.pretty_inspect` and then uses Diff::LCS to take the unified diff between the two strings (as though they were text files).
+It's not a terrible solution, but it's naive -- it doesn't know anything about the data structures involved, so you have to do a bit of work to read the unified diff output and then apply it to the data.
+I think this process could be made easier.

-## Why not use Diff::LCS or \<insert other tool here\>?

-Because Diff::LCS really only works for arrays (as far as I know).
-My goal is for this to work with hashes too (or possibly other Enumerable types).

-As far as other tools, I know plenty of them exist, but from the brief googling I did, I didn't get the impression that any of them are that great or really give any helpful information.
-If I'm wasting my time, feel free to let me know.

 ## Can I use it?